It is a mineral and undoubtedly one of the most important for the human body, participating in immense processes.

 Another mineral in great presence is Zinc, with approximately 69% of DDR.

-For those who don’t know, the combination of Zinc and Magnesium is the basis of the ZMA supplement, and these seeds contain both minerals in very good quantities.
+For those who do not know, the combination of Zinc and Magnesium is the basis of the ZMA supplement, and these seeds rely on both minerals in very good amounts.

-In terms of macronutrients, unlike the foods presented until now, Pumpkin Seeds are not mainly fats, but carbohydrates.
+At the level of macronutrients, unlike the foods presented so far, Pumpkin Seeds are not mostly fats, but carbohydrates.

-They contain about 54% carbohydrates, 19% fats and also proteins.
+They have about 54% carbohydrates, 19% fats and also proteins.

 It is undoubtedly an excellent addition to your meals, especially if you want to increase the consumption of these two minerals.